wp-plugins/catwalker/readme.txt

 http://codex.wordpress.org/Template_Tags/wp_list_categories

+In addition, if you can set a 'taxonomy' for your listing.
+In general, your choices will be to use the built-in "Categories" taxonomy or the custom "Attributes" taxonomy that comes with this plugin.

+Go to Settings > Writing to choose whether or not to use the custom "Attributes" taxonomy, and whether or not to make it the default for all CatWalker functions (shortcodes and the CrossCategorizer widget).

 = Cross Categorizer widget =

 The Cross Categorizer widget includes two configurable dropdown lists of categories.
 Choose two categories, then click "Search" to view the posts or pages that belong to both.